dolag233/FlowmapCanvas/README.md

 Compared to other flowmap editing tools on the market, Flowmap Canvas offers these advantages:

+- **Open Source & Extensible**: Built with Python, making it highly customizable and extensible
+- **Seamless Texture Support**: Create perfectly tileable flowmaps with built-in seamless texture editing
+- **High-Precision Export**: Export flowmaps in high-resolution TGA format for professional use
+- **Non-Destructive Editing**: Unlike FlowmapPainter, our brush system adds to existing flowmaps instead of overwriting them, making it perfect for creating complex flow patterns like river branches
+- **Real-time Preview**: Adjust flow speed and distortion in real-time to achieve the perfect effect
 - **User-friendly interface**: Designed for artists, no programming knowledge required
-- **Real-time preview**: Instantly see flow effects, eliminating repetitive export testing
 - **Performance optimization**: Maintains smooth operation even with high-resolution textures
-- **Seamless tiling support**: Create perfectly tileable flowmaps with ease
-- **Open source**: Completely free and open source, customizable to your needs

 Flowmap Canvas makes creating flowmaps simple and efficient for both beginners and professional artists.